21f3002975/21f3002975.github.io/index.md

 While building the algebric solutions for each counting problem, we will use story proofs where required.

 Imagine you've downloaded a new app that requires you to set a 4-digit PIN.
 How many different PINs can you create?
-For simplicity, let’s restrict the options to the 10 digits : \( 0, 1, 2, \ldots, 9 \).
+For simplicity, let’s restrict the options to the 10 digits : 0, 1, 2, ..., 9.

 But before starting to solve it, spend a minute thinking of those two questions - **1) Does order matter?
 2) Are repititions allowed?** The answer to the first one is yes order matters.
 In case of the latter, it usually depends on the application.
 In some case they may restrict repitition.
 In our case let us assume that repitition is allowed.
 And this takes us to our first category of counting problems.